 - GOPSize is equal to 8.
 Each P picture refers to up to 4 preceding pictures in display order

 - IntraQPOffset is -1.
 P picture QP offsets are alternatively equal to 4, 5, and are set to 1 every 8 pictures.

+- InternalBitDepth is 10 # codec operating bit-depth